RakhithJK/Handbrake-wiki/Checksums.md

-This page is a mirror of the checksums for the available downloads from handbrake.fr
+This page is a mirror of the checksums for the available downloads from https://handbrake.fr/downloads.php

 Please take note whether the checksum is SHA-1 or MD5.